thicctock/time-as-record-closure/README.md

 ### Summary

 Time is not treated here as a primitive background parameter, but as a structural feature grounded in irreversible record formation.
-I propose that physically meaningful time corresponds to the monotone accumulation of stable records that render alternative histories dynamically inaccessible.
+The proposal is that physically meaningful time corresponds to the monotone accumulation of stable records that render alternative histories dynamically inaccessible.
 This principle unifies entropy increase, causal asymmetry, memory, and explanation without privileging any specific spacetime geometry or interpretation of quantum mechanics.

 ---